A Step-By Step Guide To Salesforce Scratch Org Management

 With that being said, let’s go through how to manage scratch orgs using Hutte.

 You can create scratch orgs that can be accessed together as a team.
-Various users can create their scratch orgs using the “New scratch org” button.
+Users can create scratch orgs using the “New scratch org” button.

-You can choose a Git branch from which you want to create your environment, and you can name it.
+You can choose a Git branch from which you want to create your environment and name it.

 🤝

-Your scratch orgs will be listed in one place showing you a historic overview or snapshot of your projects, apps, and codebases created in Git.
-This is a helpful feature as you and your team ultimately want to contribute to each other’s work.
+Your scratch orgs will be listed in one place, giving you a historical overview or snapshot of your projects, apps, and codebases created in Git.
+This is a helpful feature, as you and your team ultimately want to contribute to each other’s work.

 Without Hutte, you need to rely solely on CLI.
 With Hutte, you can: